 The speed and convenience with which an EPOS system can handle transactions and keep the stock count accurately updated means that your company can save a great deal of time and money.
 Not only is the risk of human error significantly reduced, but the efficiency that an EPOS system brings with it will enable your staff to process more sales and improve the level of customer service your company provides.
 Touchscreens, barcode scanners and the instant location of products are all time and money saving benefits that an EPOS system can provide.

 An EPOS system is a digital system that allows customers to pay for products and services.
-Although they can vary greatly in terms of capabilities and sophistication, standard elements of a modern EPOS system include a barcode scanner, a cash till, a keyboard or a touchscreen monitor, a credit card swiper or chip and pin terminal, and a scale for weighing goods.
+Although they can vary greatly in terms of capabilities and sophistication, standard elements of a modern EPOS system include a barcode scanner, a cash till, a keyboard or a touch screen till monitor, a credit card swiper or chip and pin terminal, and a scale for weighing goods.
 Having a barcode scanner means that staff do not need to punch in each item’s price, thereby eliminating the risk of human error.
-Touchscreen monitors help to make the transaction process faster and more straightforward, and the ability to receive card payments, either with a swipe or a chip and pin terminal, means that customers’ experience of your retail operation is smooth and hassle-free.
+Touchscreen tills help to make the transaction process faster and more straightforward, and the ability to receive card payments, either with a swipe or a chip and pin terminal, means that customers’ experience of your retail operation is smooth and hassle-free.

-It is the flexibility of EPOS systems that makes them such a crucial component in any retailer’s operations and an integral part of the sales and stock taking processes.
+It is the flexibility of complete EPOS systems that makes them such a crucial component in any retailer’s operations and an integral part of the sales and stock taking processes.

 The amount your company ends up spending on an EPOS system will depend largely on whether or not a customised system is required as opposed to an ‘off the shelf’ model, and how many scanners, monitors, tills, keyboards and other pieces of hardware need to be installed.
-Different providers will offer different kinds of packages, so it is always a good idea to get more than one quote before making a final decision.
-The first thing you must do is think carefully about what your company’s requirements are and whether or not you will need special functionalities as part of the software that are particular to your business.
+Different EPOS software providers will offer different kinds of packages, so it is always a good idea to get more than one quote before making a final decision.
+The first thing you must do is think carefully about what your company’s requirements are and whether or not you will need special EPOS solutions and functionalities as part of the software that are particular to your business.

 Also, remember that the supplier you choose for your EPOS system will be providing your company with an essential aspect of its retail operation.
 Make sure there is a satisfactory maintenance agreement in place for making the final commitment.

 If you only need something fairly simple and generic, it is possible to get an EPOS system for as little as £500.
 Obviously, costs will rise according to the complexity and size of the system you require.
-The good news is that the increased efficiency and sales performance that an EPOS system provides means that you will likely recoup any initial expenses in a reasonable timeframe.
+The good news is that the increased efficiency and sales performance that an EPOS till system provides means that you will likely recoup any initial expenses in a reasonable timeframe.

 Most suppliers of EPOS systems also have arrangements that allow companies to lease the equipment and software, rather than buy it outright.
-The benefit of this is that you don’t have to spend a large amount of money in one go, or take out a loan to cover it, plus renting contracts are likely to include a maintenance agreement, so it is easy to get problems fixed as and when they occur.
+The benefit of this is that you don’t have to spend a large amount of money in one go, or take out a loan to cover it.
+EPOS till system renting contracts are likely to include a maintenance agreement, so it is easy to get problems fixed as and when they occur.
 The downside to renting an EPOS system is that your company can end up paying more in the long run, and the more specific and tailored to your company’s needs you need the system to be, the more it will cost to rent.
 A basic EPOS system with one point of sale, can cost as little as £150 a month.